Chapter 22 (Legion)

-"Chapter 22" is the third episode of the third season of the American cable television series Legion, based on the Marvel Comics character David Haller, and connected to the X-Men film series.
-It is the 22nd overall episode of the series and was written by co-executive producer Nathaniel Halpern and directed by executive producer John Cameron.
+"Chapter 22" is the third episode of the third season of the American surrealist superhero thriller television series Legion, based on the Marvel Comics character of the same name.
+It was written by co-executive producer Nathaniel Halpern and directed by executive producer John Cameron.
 It originally aired on FX on July 8, 2019.

-The series follows David Haller, a "mutant" diagnosed with schizophrenia at a young age.
-Struggling to differentiate reality from fantasy, Haller tries to control his mutant powers and the sinister forces trying to control them while evading a government agency, Division 3.
-Summerland and Division 3 eventually team up in order to catch Amahl Farouk from finding his original body.
-While Farouk was captured, David is now labeled as a threat and hunted down, prompting him to escape.
-In the episode, the background behind David's biological parents, Gabrielle Haller and Charles Xavier, is explored.
+The series follows David Haller, a "mutant" diagnosed with schizophrenia at a young age, as he tries to control his psychic powers and combat the sinister forces trying to control him.
+Eventually, he betrays his former friends at the government agency Division 3, who label him a threat and set off to hunt him down.
+In the episode, the background of David's biological parents, Gabrielle and Charles Xavier, is explored.

 According to Nielsen Media Research, the episode was seen by an estimated 0.370 million household viewers and gained a 0.1 ratings share among adults aged 18–49.
 The episode received extremely positive reviews from critics, who praised the character development, the introduction to Xavier, performances, cinematography and pacing.